visgsn/temporalDetection_-EIGEN-/KAIST_preparation/README.md

     and exports them as .xml files into the output folder (renamed according to image name).
     --> Check paths before execution!

-4.  generateVocList.py:
+4.  generateVocLists.py:
-    This script creates trainval.txt and test.txt, which contain the links between images and their corresponding annotations.
+    This script creates trainval.txt, test.txt and test_name_size.txt, which contain the links between images and their corresponding annotations, as well as image size information.
     To use this script, first run "convertAnnotations.py" to convert the necessary Annotations from the 'kaist-data' sub-folder into the KAIST folder (target format: .xml).
     IMPORTANT: Check paths before execution!